 Colleen Carroll Campbell is an award-winning author, print and broadcast journalist and former presidential speechwriter.
-She is the anchor of “EWTN News Nightly with Colleen Carroll Campbell,” a television newscast that will broadcast each weeknight from Capitol Hill and air across the English-speaking world starting this fall on EWTN, the world’s largest religious media network.
+She is the anchor of “EWTN News Nightly with Colleen Carroll Campbell,” a television news show that broadcasts from a studio near Capitol Hill and airs across the English-speaking world on EWTN, the world’s largest religious media network.
 She has written and contributed to numerous books, most notably her critically acclaimed study of young adults and religion, The New Faithful (Loyola, 2002), and her multiple-award-winning spiritual memoir, My Sisters the Saints (Image/Random House, 2012).
 A former speechwriter to President George W. Bush and op-ed columnist for the St. Louis Post-Dispatch, Colleen also hosts the long-running EWTN television and radio show, “Faith & Culture,” and recently anchored the network’s live television coverage of the 2013 papal transition from Rome.
 Colleen writes frequently about politics, religion, culture and women’s issues for such national outlets as The New York Times, Washington Post, America, and First Things, and comments on those topics for such networks as FOX News, PBS, CNN and NPR.
 The recipient of numerous professional honors and an honorary doctorate for her journalism work, Colleen speaks to audiences across America and Europe and lives with her family near Washington, D.C.
 Her website is www.colleen-campbell.com.

 Colleen Carroll Campbell began her writing career at Marquette University in Milwaukee, Wisconsin, where she served as editor-in-chief of the campus magazine, president of the campus chapter of the Society of Professional Journalists, and a freelance writer for the Milwaukee Journal Sentinel.
 She won Society of Professional Journalist Mark of Excellence Awards for her writing and editing, and nearly a dozen awards, scholarships, and memberships in honorary societies for her academic and journalistic achievements.
 In 1995, she was chosen from a nationwide pool of college students for an American Society of Magazine Editors (ASME) editorial internship with Washingtonian Magazine.
 The following year, she graduated Phi Beta Kappa from Marquette with a Bachelor of Arts degree in writing-intensive English and a minor in political science.